 - Thank the acquaintance for taking the time to meet

 - Point out at least one or two things you learned from the meeting

 - Address any follow-up actions you promised or requested

 Taking the time to send these emails – preferably within 24 hours (though, within 48 seems to work just as well if the person knows you’re tight for time) – is one way to show others you respect their time and have listened to what they said.
 It’s also a great way to document your meetings – it’s significantly more valuable than jotting down a few “after the fact” notes but can accomplish the goal.

-As Anthony Robbins, professional coach guru, once wrote, “Success comes from taking initiative and following up….”
+As Anthony Robbins once wrote, “Success comes from taking initiative and following up…”